LuisCusihuaman/relevo-static-poc/docs/BACKEND_APP.md

 This service is the system's core, responsible for all business logic and data persistence.
 It acts as the authority for clinical data and workflow states.

   * **Authentication & Authorization**: Validates JWTs from Clerk on every request.
 It does **not** handle user sign-up or password management.
   * **Patient & Clinical Data Management (🔵)**: Manages all CRUD operations for patients, clinical notes, and patient assignments to clinicians.
+To populate initial patient lists for assignment, it fetches roster data via a secure, internal API call to the `nestjs-service` integration hub.
   * **Handover Workflow Logic (🟡)**: Governs the state of the I-PASS handover process (e.g., starting, advancing steps, completing).
 It handles discrete actions like setting `Illness Severity`, managing the `Action List`, and processing the final `Synthesis by Receiver`.
   * **Data Persistence & Auditing**: Acts as the **sole writer** to the **Oracle Database**.
 It maintains a comprehensive, immutable audit trail for every state change, crucial for HIPAA compliance.
   * **Search Functionality (🔵)**: Powers the `CommandPalette` search feature, querying across patients and clinical data using Oracle Text for efficiency.